 The purpose of the IASP Economy Goal is to improve Illinois's economy by providing transportation infrastructure that supports the efficient movement of people and goods.
 The intent of this goal is to support aviation development that enhances airport safety, while also supporting local, regional, and state economies.
-Therefore, the PMs and PIs associated with this goal evaluate how airports are meeting FAA design standards, primary runway approach obstructions, airport development planning, and identify airports that support aviation flight training, air ambulance and aerial agricultural application operations, and more.
+Therefore, the PMs and Pls associated with this goal evaluate how airports are meeting FAA design standards, primary runway approach obstructions, airport development planning, and identify airports that support aviation flight training, air ambulance and aerial agricultural application operations, and more.

-This section presents the findings of the PMs associated with Goal 1: Economy.
+This section presents the findings of the PMs associated with Goal 1: Economy as well as establishes future performance targets to determine gaps and/or deficiencies in facilities or services at IASP airports.
 The PMs for this goal are: